zignd/HTML-CSS-Class-Completion/README.md

 ## Contributions
 You can request new features and contribute to the extension development on its [repository on GitHub](https://github.com/Zignd/HTML-CSS-Class-Completion/issues).
 Look for an issue you're interested in working on, comment on it to let me know you're working on it and submit your pull request! :D

-## What's new in version 1.15.0 (Dec 27, 2017)
+## What's new in version 1.16.0 (Jan 14, 2018)
-* Added User Settings to consider or exclude folder and files from the caching process.
+* Automatic re-caching when the extension's User Settings change.

 Check out the [change log](https://github.com/zignd/HTML-CSS-Class-Completion/blob/master/CHANGELOG.md) for the current and previous updates.

 ## Usage
 If there are HTML or JS files on your workspace, the extension automatically starts and looks for CSS class definitions.
 In case new CSS classes are defined, or new CSS files are added to the workspace, and you also want auto-completion for them, just hit the lightning icon on the status bar.
-Also, you can execute the command by pressing `Ctrl+Shift+P`(`cmd+Shift+P` for Mac) and then typing "Cache CSS class definitions."
+Also, you can execute the command by pressing `Ctrl+Shift+P`(`Cmd+Shift+P` for Mac) and then typing "Cache CSS class definitions."

 ### User Settings
 You can change the folders and files the extension will consider or exclude during the caching process by setting the following User Settings: